-When converted to the standardized energy equivalent level (L{eq}) metric used in this assessment, the Burke County exterior sound level limit of 55 dBA L{dn} equates to a 24-hour continuous sound level of 49 dBA L{eq} .
+When converted to the standardized energy equivalent level (L{eq}) metric used in this assessment, the Burke County proposed BESS sound level limit of 45 dBA L{dn} equates to a 24-hour continuous sound level of 39 dBA L{eq} .
+The reason for the difference in sound level values between L{dn} and L{eq} is the fact that L{dn} is based upon a 24-hour average where a penalty of +10 dB is applied to sound levels measured between 10:00 p.m. and 7:00 a.m. to account for people's increased sensitivity to noise while sleeping.